-Because the Petaluma River is a navigable route for marine vessels, a 140-footwide channel exists for ships to pass under the bridge at bents 7 and 8.
-The channel under the bridge features a timber fender system surrounding bents 7 and 8 to protect marine vessels and bridge piers in the navigable waters of the Petaluma River.

-- Rehabilitation of the bridge deck is needed because the existing deck surface has patches and holes, and is experiencing deterioration that causes an uneven surface. - Scour prevention is needed at piers within the banks of the Petaluma River to extend the integrity and longevity of the bridge's structural system.
+- The fender system needs to be upgraded from the existing timber fender system, which has deteriorated because of age, rot, and impact from marine vessels. - Because the Petaluma River is a navigable route for marine vessels, a 140-foot-wide channel exists for ships to pass under the bridge at piers 7 and 8.
+The channel under the bridge features a timber fender system surrounding piers 7 and 8 to protect marine vessels and bridge piers in the navigable waters of the Petaluma River. - Rehabilitation of the bridge deck is needed because the existing deck surface has patches and holes, and is experiencing deterioration that causes an uneven surface. - Scour prevention is needed at piers within the banks of the Petaluma River to extend the integrity and longevity of the bridge's structural system.